Hungary’s ruling Fidesz party finalises divorce from EPP

 The EPP suspended the membership of Fidesz MEPs in March 2019.
 Orban avoided the most embarrassing scenario, expulsion as he had promised to keep to the rules.

 Hungary’s illiberal prime minister then turned the 2019 European Parliamentary elections into a referendum on migration and the future of Europe.
 But his position weakened further within EPP as anti-establishment parties failed to make a breakthrough as he had hoped.
-Nevertheless, the Hungarian rightwing party remained one of the largest factions in the EPP with 12 MEPs.
+Nevertheless, the Hungarian right-wing party remained one of the largest factions in the EPP with 12 MEPs.

 The conservative party has remained divided for long on the status of Fidesz.
 Orban enjoyed the support of the French, Italian, Spanish and Austrian members, while smaller countries, such as Finland, Belgium and The Netherlands, have lobbied for the party's expulsion.